The polytope of all $q$-rank functions: The convex combination of paving q -matroids

 \item The cyclic spaces of $\mM_S$ are given by

 where $J$ is given by

 \item The cyclic flats are given by

-\end{enumerate} \end{lemma} \begin{proof} (1): By \Cref{rem: shape_paving_points}, we have that every space $X\in\mL(E)_{\geq k+1}$ has the same rank, so they cannot be flats of $\mM_{\mS}$, expcept for the whole space $E$.
-Next we have that all $k$-dimensional spaces are either bases of $\mM_{\mS}$ or members of $\mS$.
+\end{enumerate} \end{lemma} \begin{proof} (1) By \Cref{rem: shape_paving_points}, we have that each space $X\in\mL(E)_{\geq k+1}$ has the same rank $k$, thus it cannot be a flat of $\mM_{\mS}$, except for the whole space $E$.
+Next, we have that all $k$-dimensional spaces are either bases of $\mM_{\mS}$ or members of $\mS$.
 While bases can never be flats, all the members of $\mS$ are flats, since their rank increases from $k-1$ to $k$ whenever we add any $1$-dimensional space not already contained in them.
 Let $X\in\mL(E)_{k-1}$.
 Then, $X$ is independent.
 If $X$ is not contained in any element of $\mS$, then it is clearly a flat of $\mM_{\mS}$.
-If $X$ is an hyperplane of some element of $\mS$, we observe that there exists a $1$-dimensional space that added to $X$ gives a space of the same rank as $X$.
-Hence, such spaces cannot be flats.
-Finally all the spaces $X\in\mL(E)_{\leq k-2}$ are independent and so are all the $(\dim(X)+1)$-dimensional spaces containing them, thus they are flats of $\mM_{\mS}$.
+If $X$ is an hyperplane of some element of $\mS$, we observe that there exists a $1$-dimensional space that, added to $X$, gives a space of the same rank as $X$.
+Hence, $X$ cannot be a flat.
+Finally, all the spaces $X\in\mL(E)_{\leq k-2}$ are independent and so are all the $(\dim(X)+1)$-dimensional spaces containing them, thus they are flats of $\mM_{\mS}$.

-(2): Cyclic spaces cannot be independent, except from the zero-space.
+(2) Cyclic spaces cannot be independent, except from the zero-space.
 So, we only need to consider dependent spaces.
 Clearly, circuits are cyclic, thus all elements of $\mS$ are cyclic in $\mM_{\mS}$.
 Let $X\in\mL(E)_{k+1}$.
 We distinguish two cases.
 If $X$ does not contain any element from $\mS$, then it is cyclic, by \Cref{rem: shape_paving_points}.
 Assume that $X$ contains an element from $S\in\mS$.
-Then $S$ has rank strictly smaller that the rank of $X$, by \Cref{rem: shape_paving_points}, and therefore $X$ cannot be cyclic in $\mM_{\mS}$.
+Then $S$ has rank strictly smaller than the rank of $X$, by \Cref{rem: shape_paving_points}, and therefore $X$ cannot be cyclic in $\mM_{\mS}$.
 Finally, all spaces $X\in\mL(E)_{\geq k+2}$ have rank $k$ and so do all their hyperplanes, which implies that they are cyclic in $\mM_{\mS}$.
 All together this proves the second statement.

-(3): This statement follows immediately by intersecting the sets $\mF_{\mM_{\mS}}$ and $\mO_{\mM_{\mS}}$. \end{proof}
+(3) This statement follows immediately by intersecting the sets $\mF(\mM_{\mS})$ and $\mO(\mM_{\mS})$. \end{proof}